Frequently Asked Questions

 libertarian: A person who upholds the principles of individual liberty especially of thought and action. (small “L”)

-Libertarians strongly oppose any government interfering in their personal, family and business decisions.
-Essentially, we believe all Americans should be free to live their lives and pursue their interests as they see fit as long as they do no harm to another.
+Libertarians firmly resist any form of government intervention in their personal, family, and business choices.
+Fundamentally, they advocate for the freedom of all Americans to live their lives and pursue their interests, provided they do not harm others.

-In a nutshell, we are advocates for a smaller government, lower taxes and more freedom.
+In a nutshell, we are advocates for a small government, an end to taxes and more freedom.

 Are Libertarians liberal or conservative?